Chicago Criminal Law Information Center

 -Sixth Municipal District-Markham-South Suburbs of Cook County

 All of the Cook County Municipal District Courthouses hear felony and misdemeanor criminal cases.
 The main Cook County Criminal Court Building is located at 2650 South California Avenue, Chicago Illinois 60608.
 Cook County Jail, which is the jail that houses all of the Cook County Jail inmates, is located next to the Cook County Criminal Court Building.
-All of the criminal defendants that are being held in custody while thier cases are pending in court, are transported to and from Cook County Jail to whatever Courthouse their criminal case may be pending at.
+All of the criminal defendants that are being held in custody while their cases are pending in court, are transported to and from Cook County Jail by the Sheriff of Cook County to whatever Courthouse their criminal case may be pending at.

 Experienced, Nationally-Recognized, Award Winning Criminal Defense Lawyer for Chicago Criminal Cases